Review of The Cliffs at Possum Kingdom in Graford

 In addition to some of the most scenic holes in Texas, The Cliffs is also home to some of the best par 3's.
 For example, number 15 is a 162 yard par 3 with elevated tee boxes 40 to 100 feet above a postage stamp green next to a small pond - all of which sits in a deep tree covered ravine.
 And #9 plays along a sheer cliff 200 feet above Possum Kingdom Lake - this hole made our list of the Most Scenic Golf Holes in Texas.

-Conditions at The Cliffs can be a little variable - the fairways and greens are consistently in very good but not great condition.
+Conditions at The Cliffs can be a little variable - the fairways and greens are consistently in very good but not great condition - you'll encounter several bare spots on some holes for example.
 The greens on the front were in good condition and the greens are the back nine were very good.
 The rough varied from thin and playable but around some of the berms, it was very thick and hard to find and then hit your ball.

 The greens range in shape and size - from small to huge.
 Most are relatively flat while others have plenty of slope, tiers, and undulation.
 They typically run at about average speed (8 to 9), are pretty easy to read, and they run true.